hyurl/alar/README.md

 })();
 ```

-### Hot-reload in Remote Service
+### Hot-reloading in Remote Service

 The local watcher may notice the local file has changed and try to reload the
-local module (and local singletons), however, it will not affect any remote
+local module (and the local singleton), however, it will not affect any remote
 instances, that said, the instance served remotely can still be watched and
-reload on the remote server individually.
+reloaded on the remote server individually.

 In the above example, since the `remote-service` module import `index` module as
 well, which starts the watcher, when the `user` module is changed, the
 `remote-service` will reload the module as expected, and the `app` calls it
 remotely will get the new result as expected.

+For more details, please check the [API documentation](./api.md).